jiehwan94/jiehwan94.github.io/_posts/project/2021-10-10-Seoul-Bike-Trips-EDA.md

 All counties have very similar hourly trip patterns.

-The dark colors in commute time sticks out which makes me wonder:
+The dark colors in commute time stick out which makes me wonder:
-- In which county is the # of Rent > # of Return?

-- In which county is the # of Rent < # of Return?

-which sum up to the following question:

 - Are there counties that have higher Rent or Return during commute time?

+In the assumption that the purpose of trips during commute time is for commuting and they ride from one county to another, the bike management team can place more bikes in counties (or stations) in line with the demands.

 #### Are there counties that have higher Rent or Return during commute time?